rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: SGANs extend GANs by incorporating labeled data into the discriminator, which then classifies real data into categories and fake data as a separate category.

+**Cost Function**: The cost function involves a combination of the GAN loss and a classification loss for labeled data.

 **Example**: Enhancing malware detection by training an SGAN on a small labeled dataset of malware and a large unlabeled dataset of benign software.

 ##### Variational Autoencoders (VAEs) with Semi-Supervised Learning
 **When to Use**: Use VAEs for semi-supervised learning when you want to model the data distribution and improve classification with limited labeled data.

 **How It Works**: VAEs learn a probabilistic representation of the data, incorporating both labeled and unlabeled data to improve the learning of latent representations.

+**Cost Function**: The cost function combines the reconstruction loss and a regularization term to ensure the latent space follows a known distribution.

 **Example**: Improving anomaly detection in network traffic by training a VAE on a mixture of labeled and unlabeled traffic data.